Goblins from the sea

 The early period

 The period from approximately 1800, when Europeans began to settle, to the signing of the Treaty of Waitangi in 1840, is distinguished by major upheaval in the Māori world.
-Conflict between rivals grew, fuelled by the introduction of new technology – notably new modes of transport, literacy and, of course, the musket.
-This was the period of the wars between antagonistic tribes.
+Conflict between rivals grew, fuelled by the introduction of new technology – notably new modes of transport, literacy, and the musket.
+This was a period of war between antagonistic tribes.

-In the 1830s Christian missionary work, first begun in 1814, began to affect Māori.
-Schools and mission stations were established in an attempt to bring the Christian message.
+In the 1830s Christian missionary work, begun in 1814, began to affect Māori.
+Schools and mission stations were established in an attempt to spread the Christian message.
 Some tribes became involved in trade with Europeans, exchanging potatoes, pigs, timber and flax for muskets.

 The Treaty of Waitangi